Run an energy comparison and save an average of £216*

 What the early exit fees are

-If you can transfer your plan to a new home within the fixed period
+If you can transfer your plan to a new home within the fixed period without penalty

-Annual consumption in kWh or your annual, quarterly or monthly spend
+Annual consumption in kWh, or your annual, quarterly, or monthly spend.

-Current energy supplier and tariff name
+Current energy supplier and tariff name.

 You’ll then be able to compare energy suppliers offering fixed rate tariffs and see how much you could be saving compared to your current plan.

-You can make a few small changes to your home to make it more energy-efficient.
+You can make a few small changes to your home to make it more energy efficient.
 For example, draught-proofing is an important step, as better insulation means using less heating and therefore saving on energy costs.
 You can also save on heating costs by setting a timer on your heating and turning down your thermostat by even just a single degree.
 You should limit your tumble dryer usage – as tumble dryers use a great deal of energy.
 Switch to energy-saving lightbulbs and make sure you keep any appliances and lights switched off when not in use.